zendesk/zendesk_apps_tools/doc/development.md

 * Run the following command in the ZAT repository:

 ```
-./zat.sh
+./scripts/compile.sh
 ```
-The first time this is run, this will check for the existence of the Docker image and build it if it doesn't exist.
-It will then proceed to run the Docker image tagged "zat:latest".
+This will build the Docker image for zat.

-You should then see a list of available commands.
+* Append scripts/invoke.sh to your PATH, or alternatively alias it in your .bashrc, .zshrc, or .profile.

-For instance, you should be able to get this sort of output.
+* For example, if you were to append alias zt=/User/your_user/zat/scripts/invoke.sh to your .bashrc, you would be able to run zt to run ZAT locally.
 ```
->./zat.sh help new
+>zt help new
 Usage:
   zat new